 If you have a dog, it is important to know what foods your dog shouldn’t have.
 The items highlighted in this information and on the downloadable are the most common foods that cause vomiting, diarrhea and even death in some dogs.
 Remember, every dog is different and just like in people, some may affect them more adversely.
 The more you know about how it impacts other dogs, the better you will be prepared.

 The food and items on this list were revealed by the American Society for the Prevention of Cruelty to Animals® (ASPCA) as what they received the most calls about.
 While many are food items, there are also other poisonous items in your home such as vitamins, medicine, alcohol and cleaners.
-Surprisingly, 1/5 of the calls received to the AAHA’s poison hotline was not about their pet getting a food they shouldn't have, but rather their pet getting into their over-the-counter medications.
+Surprisingly, 1/5 of the calls received to the ASPCA's poison hotline were not about their pet getting a food item they shouldn't have, but rather their pet getting into their over-the-counter medications.
+We have tips to keep your dog safe at the end of our poisonous foods list so be sure to make it to the end!

 Top 10 poisonous things for dogs